Wikiterra/sphere-curvature-calculator/README.md

 # Calculus of the height h:
 h = R*(1-cos(alfa))

-print("An object at a distance of %.2f km above sea level is hidden %.2f km." % (d, h))
+print("An object at a distance of %.2f km above sea level is hidden %.2f km." % (d0, h))
 ```

 ## 3. Trigonometry